adamcatley/adamcatley.github.io/docs/AirTag.md

 ### Speaker

 The voice coil is glued to the outer plastic shell which acts as a diaphragm.
-Due to the fixed magnet it moves back and forth when the coil is energised, producing sound to act as the speaker.
+Due to the fixed magnet, it moves back and forth when the coil is energised, producing sound to act as the speaker.

 The AirTag operates the same whether the voice coil is connected or not.

-After 3 days of being away from its ownder's device, the speaker will make a loud beep if motion is detected, for a maximum of 20 seconds of motion.
+After 3 days of being away from its owner's device, the speaker will make a loud beep if motion is detected, for a maximum of 20 seconds of motion.
 It will then stay silent for the next 6 hours until waiting for motion again.

-Playing sound uses >3000x more power than being asleep, arond 8mA, even without a voice coil attached.
+Playing sound uses >3000x more power than being asleep, around 8mA, even without a voice coil attached.
 This is perhaps because the nRF has to rapidly update the DAC with audio samples.
 Here current (yellow) is plotted in sync with the corresponding sound wave (blue) while playing the lost AirTag noise:

 ![](img/airtag/sound%20energy.jpg)